 From the time my son started eating solids, I did my best to make sure he had wholesome and delicious foods.
 One day I made a banana bread and then it occurred to me that I could turn this banana bread into a healthy mini-muffin for my mini-human.
 For the past two years, I have been turning any bread and muffin recipe I come across into my own version of healthy mini-muffins.
 There were some fails, but I scored with this one!
 My husband calls these “hippie muffins” and my son loves them.
 They make a good breakfast with some yogurt or served as a snack.

-My son attends daycare five days a week, even if I’m not working.
-I use the time I have at home catch up on chores, write articles, and work on the latest course I am taking.
+When my son was in daycare, I sent him off five days a week, even if I wasn’t working.
+I used the given time I had at home to catch up on chores, write articles, and work on the latest course I was taking.